-5.1 Test problem 1: Stationary flow around NACA0012 airfoil
+5.1.
+Test problem 1: stationary flow around NACA0012 airfoil

 The first problem is a standard test case for inviscid compressible flow solvers.
-We consider the inviscid, transonic stationary flow around the NACA0012 airfoil (cf. [23]).
-In this section we present some results for the following three test cases:
+We consider the inviscid, transonic stationary flow around the NACA0012 airfoil (cf. [44], see also Table I).
+In this section we present some results for three test cases as shown in Table I.